US Open gentle as a Rose, but for how long?

 The players got the message.
 Good chance the folks who set up the course did, too.

-“We were joking when Piercy was 5-under after 6 that the USGA radios were going off saying, ‘Turn the water off now, you know, enough of this,'” said Graeme McDowell.
+“We were joking when Piercy was 5 under after 6 that the USGA radios were going off saying, ‘Turn the water off now, you know, enough of this,'” Graeme McDowell said.